Aquia Creek sandstone: History

-Viewing today
+Current

 The Public Quarry at Government Island is listed on the National Register of Historic Places and now a county park open to the public.

 Another example of Aquia Creek sandstone are the relocated "National Capitol Columns" (1828) from the old East Front entrance and steps of the U.S. Capitol, now displayed at the National Arboretum.

 Publicly viewable indoor uses of Aquia Creek sandstone are in the older parts of the U.S. Capitol and in the National Portrait Gallery (Old Patent Office Building) courtyard, particularly the plain squat columns of the sandstone gallery.
 In the Capitol Building, the stone remains viewable in the walls and columns of the rooms adjoining the rotunda and in the spiral staircase.
-The graceful Little Rotunda tobacco column colonnade in the Senate wing on this floor, designed by architect Benjamin Latrobe, is especially attractive.
+The Little Rotunda tobacco column colonnade is located on the Senate wing on this floor, designed by architect Benjamin Latrobe.
 Downstairs, the crypt's simple Doric columns have a brownish cast.
-In contrast, the famous cornstalk columns in a nearby entrance hall are decidedly gray.
+In contrast, the famous cornstalk columns in a nearby entrance hall are gray.